-Best: The mission of Hypothetical Engineering bachelor's degree program is to educate students coming from diverse backgrounds in the fundamental skills, knowledge, and practice of Hypothetical Engineering (through courses and an internship) in order to (1) prepare them for Hypothetical Engineering positions in service and/or manufacturing industries and (2) prepare them for continuing for advanced degrees in Hypothetical Engineering or related disciplines.
-The program will promote a commitment to continued scholarship and service among graduates and will foster a spirit of innovation.
-It will also promote an environment that is inclusive and diverse.
+Best: The mission of Hypothetical Engineering bachelor's degree program is to educate students from diverse backgrounds in the fundamental skills, knowledge, and practice of Hypothetical Engineering (through courses and an internship) in order to (1) prepare them for Hypothetical Engineering positions in service or manufacturing industries and (2) prepare them for continuing for advanced degrees in Hypothetical Engineering or related disciplines.
+The program promotes a commitment to continued scholarship and service among graduates and will foster a spirit of innovation.
+Also, it promotes an environment that is inclusive and diverse.